gpulido/SwarmAlert/README.md

 [![Docker](https://raw.githubusercontent.com/USDevOps/mywechat-slack-group/master/images/docker.png)](https://cloud.docker.com/u/gpulidodt/repository/docker/gpulidodt/swarm-alert)

 # Introduction
 The SwarmAlert app monitors the availability of services running in a Docker Swarm.
-It currently monitors only those services specified in the WHITE_LIST ENV variable, making this a required parameter.
-If a specified service has no running task, the app generates a Pushover Notification using the specified Token, App Key, and MSG_PREFIX.
+It currently monitors only those services specified in the WHITE_LIST ENV variable, if not defined, all services are monitored.
+If a specified service has no running task, the app generates a Pushover Notification using the specified user Token, Api Key, and MSG_PREFIX.

 Note: This project is based on [monitor-docker-slack](https://github.com/DennyZhang/monitor-docker-slack)